-This map shows areas of resource potential for renewable energy generation from hydroelectric , i.e., dams that could be converted in to hydroelectric facilities as well as active hydroelectric sites.
-Existing hydroelectric dam information was extracted from the Vermont Dam Inventory, while potential hydroelectric sites were derived from a study conducted by Community Hydro in 2007.1 Based on estimates conducted within the report, this map categorizes dams based on their potential hydroelectric generation capacity, and the downstream hazard risk that would be involved in hydroelectric production at each site but could cause economic loss, environmental damage, disruption of lifeline facilities, or impact other concerns.
+This map shows areas of resource potential for renewable energy generation from hydroelectric, i.e., dams that could be converted in to hydroelectric facilities as well as active hydroelectric sites.
+Existing hydroelectric dam information was extracted from the Vermont Dam Inventory, while potential hydroelectric sites were derived from a study conducted by Community Hydro in 2007.1 Based on estimates conducted within the report, this map categorizes dams based on their potential hydroelectric generation capacity, and the downstream hazard risk that would be involved in hydroelectric production at each site results in no probable loss of human life, but could cause economic loss, environmental damage, disruption of lifeline facilities, or impact other concerns.
 These dams are often located in predominately rural or agricultural areas, but could be located in areas withpopulation and significant infrastructure.

 High hazard potential dams are those where failure or mis-operation will probably cause loss of human life.
-The other rankings were grouped together and their failure or mis-operation results in no probable loss of human life, but together are consistent of the control of the
+The other rankings were grouped together and their failure or mis-operation